tiramisulabs/seyfert-docs/src/content/docs/recipes/cache.md

 :::
 ### Filtering

-For example, since all channels are stored in the same `resource`, suppose your application does not have a utility for certain channels, so we can `filter` the input data:
+For example, since all channels are stored in the same `resource`, suppose your application does not need certain channels, so we can `filter` the data entry:

 ```ts twoslash title="index.ts" copy showLineNumbers
 import { Client } from "seyfert";